 “The use of coercion is not only ethically impermissible but also medically inadvisable because of the realities of prognostic uncertainty and the limitations of medical knowledge.
 As such, it is never acceptable for obstetrician–gynecologists to attempt to influence patients toward a clinical decision using coercion.
 Obstetrician–gynecologists are discouraged in the strongest possible terms from the use of duress, manipulation, coercion, physical force, or threats, including threats to involve the courts or child protective services, to motivate women toward a specific clinical decision.”

-Make sure you and your birth team are all on the same page.
+Make sure you and your care providers are on the same page.

 If they are not, then you need to make a choice to stay and have your birth choices stolen from you, or seek out alternative care.

-I believe all women should have a copy of these very important documents when they are discussing their birth preferences, consent and withdrawal of consent with their healthcare providers and support people.
+I believe all women should read and understand all the above information and resources.
+All women should compile a birth plan that they provide to their care providers in early pregnancy, so that they can be discussed and signed off – but more importantly so women have the opportunity and time to find alternative care if needed.
+Women should have a copy of these very important documents when they are discussing their birth plans, consent and withdrawal of consent with their healthcare providers and support people.